Health Officials Urge Residents to Avoid Contact with Wild and Stray Animals

 Walton County— The Florida Department of Health in Walton County (DOH-Walton) urges residents to avoid contact with wild and stray animals to protect themselves from the risk of rabies exposure.

 In Florida, raccoons, bats and foxes, and unvaccinated cats are the animals most frequently diagnosed with rabies.
 Other animals that are at high risk for rabies include skunks, otters, coyotes, bobcats, and stray or unvaccinated dogs and ferrets.
 Each year, (DOH-Walton) receives reports of rabid animals.
-Most recently a fox in the N. Walton area, tested positive for rabies.
+Most recently a raccoon in the Freeport area, tested positive for rabies.

 Rabies is transmitted through exposure to the saliva and nervous tissue from a rabid animal through a bite, scratch, or contact with mucous membranes such as the eyes, nose, or mouth.
 DOH-Walton works with Walton County Animal Control in responding to incidents of animal bites, tests animals for rabies through the Department of Health state laboratory, and quarantines animals as necessary.
 DOH- Walton also provides rabies vaccinations to victims of animal bites, the only known effective treatment for rabies prevention in humans.